blaenk/blaenk.github.io/provider/notes/clojure.markdown

 *[JVM]: Java Virtual Machine
 *[VM]: Virtual Machine

 I didn't have an overwhelming reaction to Scala, so I decided to give Clojure a shot as well to better compare them.
 My main resource is the book [Clojure Programming].
+There's also [Clojure for the Brave and True].

 [Clojure Programming]: http://amzn.com/1449394701
+[Clojure for the Brave and True]: http://www.braveclojure.com/

 * toc